MicrosoftDocs/azure-stack-docs/AKS-Hybrid/enable-authentication-microsoft-entra-id.md

 ---
-title: Enable Microsoft Entra ID authentication for Kubernetes clusters with kubelogin
+title: Enable Microsoft Entra authentication for Kubernetes clusters with kubelogin
 description: Learn how to enable Microsoft Entra ID on Azure Kubernetes Service with kubelogin and authenticate Azure users with credentials or managed roles.
 author: sethmanheim
 ms.author: sethm